Sukhothai Historical Park

 Sukhothai Historical Park (อุทยานประวัติศาสตร์สุโขทัย (Pronunciation)) covers the ruins of Sukhothai, literally 'dawn of happiness', capital of the Sukhothai Kingdom in the 13th and 14th centuries, in north central Thailand.
 It is near the city of Sukhothai Thani, capital of Sukhothai province.

 The city's walls form a rectangle about 2 km east-west by 1.6 km north-south.
 There are 193 ruins on 70 sqkm of land.
 There is a gate in the centre of each wall.
 Inside are the remains of the royal palace and twenty-six temples, the largest being Wat Mahathat.
 The park is maintained by the Fine Arts Department of Thailand with help from UNESCO, which has declared it a World Heritage Site.
 Each year, the park welcomes thousands of visitors.

 History

-Khmer era

-Originally, Sukhothai was a Khmer empire's outpost named Sukhodaya.
-During the reign of Khmer Empire, the Khmers built some monuments there, several of them survived in Sukhothai Historical Park such as the Ta Pha Daeng shrine, Wat Phra Phai Luang, and Wat Sisawai.
-About some 50 kilometer north of Sukhothai is another Khmer military outpost of Si Satchanalai or Sri Sajanalaya.

-In the mid-13th century, the Tai tribes led by Si Indradit rebelled against the Khmer governor at Sukhodaya and established Sukhothai as an independent Tai state and remained the center of Tai power until the end of the fourteenth century.
+Settlement to the 11th century

+The traditions that report the founding of the town disagree with one another, and none of them is contemporary.
+One chronicle tradition places it in 494 CE, followed by the twin city of Chaliang.
+The Legend of the Arhat gives 679 CE instead and names the founder as Indrajayadhirāja, from a city called Nakhon Luang, who was deposed in 687 by Balidhiraja, the elder son of Kalavarnadisharaja of Lavo.
+A local textual tradition then brings Sukhothai and Lavo under the authority of Padumasūriyavaṁśa, presented as the first Siamese sovereign, whose reign is conventionally dated to the second half of the 8th century.

+Tatsuo Hoshino reaches a comparable position from the Chinese records.
+The Cefu Yuangui and the Book of Tang have the territory of Qiān, centred at Si Thep, bordering to the north on Duō Mó Cháng, which he places in the Yom and Nan basins.
+On that reading the Sukhothai–Chaliang region was subordinate to Si Thep between the 8th and 10th centuries.

+The town is generally presumed to have been abandoned during the 9th and 10th centuries after an incursion attributed to the legendary Khom polity of Suvarṇakōmakam, although a separate tradition has Sukhothai taking an active part in the succession of the Dvaravati polity of Sambuka in the same period.
+It is reported to have been taken in 957 by the Mon monarch Abhayakamini, and to have declared its independence in 1017.
+Standing on the routes that joined the Mon city-states to the west, the Tai polities to the north and the Xiān polities of the lower Chao Phraya River to the south, it is thought to have grown into a regional entrepôt and to have reached the level of a city-state by no later than 1127.